FAQs for Applicants and Approved CE Sponsors

 Q: Is it correct that I would be seeking APA approval to sponsor continuing education for psychologists (is that the formal designation?)

-Yes.
+A: Yes.
 APA's Continuing Education Committee does not approve individual continuing education programs; approval is at the organizational level.
 As such, the application focuses on the capacity of the organization to deliver continuing education consistent with the standards and criteria.

 Q: Once I get approved to become an APA approved sponsor, does that mean that I am also approved in my local state?